jupyter-xeus/xwidgets/docs/source/custom.rst

 ``set_property_from_patch`` is called for each property of the widget.

-The default behavior of ``set_property_from_patch`` is to invoke the JSON deserialization for each property.
-However, just like ``set_patch_from_property``, it can be overloaded for a specific property type.
+The default behavior of ``set_property_from_patch`` is to invoke the JSON deserialization for each property and it can be specialized for a specific property type.

 For example, the overload of ``set_property_from_patch`` for the ``value`` property of the image widget reads: